TylerHarris613/Enterprise-Appointment-Management-App/README.md

-Title: Global Consulting Scheduling Application
+Title: Enterprise Appointment Scheduling & CRM Application
 Purpose: This application allows users to manage customer records and appointments.
+CRUD functionality enabled across all records, as well as language translation created for the login screen.
+Advanced error handling and lambda functionality are seen in the application as well.

 **Author:** Tyler Harris<br>
 **Contact Information:** tcharris613@gmail.com<br>